naiacasina/migrants_R_proj/README.md

 ## Files
 1. migrants_stats.R: Computes distributions of variables across states for the NAWS survey using weights and performs the merger of survey and census data.
 2. migrants_plots.R: Plots the proportions across any stored variables.
 The function plot_variable_proportions() takes on two inputs: the data, and the variable that we'd like to plot.
+The output creates different bins for years 2012 and 2017 and categories "Migrant" and "Non-migrant".
 Choose the variable and run the function.
 This will print the results and save the figure to the 'Figures/' folder.

 ## Data
 ### Census Data